 A heritage of granite and half-timbered houses

-In the town centre, stone and timber-framed houses vie with each other for attention.
+In the town centre, the stone and half-timbered houses around the fortress cathedral vie for attention.
 The Hotel du Ribault stakes its claim as the oldest house in town: its gables have been teetering over the paving stones since the 15th century, and there are plenty of other half-timbered houses gathered around Place Louis Guilloux, dating back to the 15th-17th centuries.
-You’ll stumble upon all kinds of wonderful sights as you stroll the narrow streets of the town, such as 1930s mosaic facades by Odorico.
-Make your way to the Port du Légué, the ‘entry port’ into the bay, to see the grand ship-owners’ houses.
+You’ll stumble upon all kinds of wonderful sights as you stroll the narrow streets of the town: from 1930s’ Art Deco mosaic façades by Odorico to street art, covering entire façades.
+To find the grand shipowners’ houses and be in with a chance of glimpsing Le Grand Léjon, an old lugger (sailing vessel), you’ll need to go to Port du Légué, the entry port to the bay.

 A path overlooking the waves

 On the quays, you’ll be gripped with the desire to take to the sea.
 The Sentier des Douaniers (Customs Officers’ Path), otherwise known as the GR34, overlooks the sea and offers a great opportunity to enjoy the varied landscapes.
 It’s an invigorating walk – from all points of view – on the cliffs, from Pointe du Bec de Vir in Tréveneuc to Pointe des Guettes in Hillion, via Pointe de la Béchue in Pordic.
 The dunes of Bon Abri, the cove of Martin-Plage and the long Rosaires beach are bathed in turquoise water and inspire peace.